Mirai no Museum: Reception

 "Mirai no Museum" received mostly negative reviews from music critics.
 Writing for Land of Rising, Alex Shenmue said the song was one to skip.
 He felt that while the song was sung and produced well and catchy, “it doesn't fit the role of middle-section track in this album,” and “breaks the musical delivery.”
 He labelled it the “one true issue on the album.”
 Patrick St. Michael, writing for The Japan Times, said it was his least favorite single from the album and felt it was “painfully out of place.”
 Selective Hearings writer Nia labelled it a “dud” and “childish.”
 She said the song was the weakest and preferred their track "Hurly Burly" to replace the song, which was not featured on the album.
 A writer from CDJournal praised the “dreamy” and catchy production, but criticized the composition.
 Ian Martin, who had written their extended biography at Allmusic, had highlighted the song as an album and career standout.

 The song charted in Japan, South Korea and Taiwan.
 Reaching number two on the Oricon Singles Chart, it became the group's eighth consecutive single to stall at number two.
 It was the group's last single to reach number two until their 2014 single "Cling Cling" reached the position and is their eleventh best-selling single there.
 The track also peaked at two on Japan Hot 100 chart.
-The song reached number twenty-three and thirteen in South Korea.
+The song reached number twenty-three on the Gaon Foreign Album Chart in South Korea.
 The song was certified gold by the Recording Industry Association of Japan (RIAJ) for shipments of 100,000 units.

 Release and promotion

-Selected as the third single of Level 3, the song was released as an extended play digital download on 27 February 2013.
+Selected as the third single of Level3, the song was released as an extended play digital download on 27 February 2013.
 Universal Music then released the single in the United Kingdom, New Zealand, Australia, Canada and the US.
 Two CD singles were issued; a standalone CD with all four songs, and a digipak that included a bonus DVD, a lyric sheet and a music video comic book.

 "Mirai no Museum" was used as the ending theme song for the film Doraemon: Nobita no Himitsu Dōgu Museum, released in March 2013.
 Perfume debuted the track on Music Japan TV, where they sported the same outfit on the CD cover and performed the track.
 The group shot a promotional video for the film's release.
 The official music video was directed by Japanese director Yusuke Tanaka and premiered on Perfume's YouTube channel in June 2013.
 It features Perfume inside a comic book, trying to defeat a heavily armored warrior.
 They are accompanied by a mysterious mascot man, who tries to hide away from the warrior when it attacks.